-Transfer of financial assets
+Transfer of financial assets (updated September 2020)

 ASC 860-10-55-78 indicates that transfers of financial assets from one subsidiary to another subsidiary of a common parent would be accounted for as a sale and, therefore, recognized and measured at fair value in each subsidiary's standalone financial statements if all the conditions in ASC 860-10-40-5 have been met and the transferee is not consolidated by the transferor.
 Any gains or losses and asset revaluations recognized in separate financial statements are eliminated in consolidation or combination by the parent.
-See our FRD, Transfers and servicing of financial assets, for further details.
-This guidance only applies to transfers of financial assets between subsidiaries of a common parent and does not apply to transfers of financial assets between a parent and its subsidiaries.
+This guidance only applies to transfers of financial assets between subsidiaries of a common parent.